xtralifecloud/unity-sdk/README.md

 First, you will need to be able to [build on Android](https://unity3d.com/fr/learn/tutorials/topics/mobile-touch/building-your-unity-game-android-device-testing).

-Link your Android device via an USB port on your computer and enable USB debugging.
-In Unity, open `Unity Test Tools > Plateform Runner > Run on Plateform`.
-In the third column named `Available Scenes`, select `IntegrationTestScene` and click on `Add to Build`, select `Android` on `Build tests for`, then finally click on `Build and run tests`.
+Link your Android device via an USB port on your computer and enable USB debugging, and switch target platform of the project to "Android"

-Now, your tests should be running on your device.
+If you click on *Run all in player*, your tests should be running on your device.
 When all of them are completed, a text indicating if the tests succeded or failed will appear.
-You will need a tool to be able to see the logs produced on your device.
-You may use the Android SDK's `monitor` tool: go to Android SDK folder > tools > monitor.bat (Run as administrator for Windows users).

-In `monitor`, on the upper left (Devices), select your device.
-On the bottom, in the filter input field, add `tag:Unity`.
-Now, you can go back to Unity, and `Build and run tests` again.
-The logs will now be displayed inside `monitor`.